1962 Houston Colt .45s season: May

+Keeping with new pitching strikeout achievements, on May 6, Turk Farrell whiffed 11 Braves during his start to take the single-game franchise lead.
+The second set of a doubleheader at County Stadium, Farrell went the distance and earned a game score of 84 as Houston ran away with it, 9–1.
+Farrell (2–2) surrendered just four hits and two bases on balls.
+Mejías went deep twice and plated five runs, while Pidge Browne and Norm Larker also homered.
+This was Mejías' second five-RBI contest of the season, and first since Opening Day, while Browne's home run was the only deep drive of his major league career.

+On May 10, Mejías connected for the first-ever inside-the-park home run for the franchise, a fly ball to center field during the bottom of the first inning off Don Drysdale of the Los Angeles Dodgers.
+However, in the top of the fourth, Larry Burright connected for a three-run jack off Bob Bruce, his first in the major leagues.
+Los Angeles never looked back, winning 6–2, while handing Bruce his first loss of the season.

 Beginning May 25, Mejías initiated another hitting streak for 16 games to establish one of Houston's earliest club records, during which he carried a .368 batting average.
 This hitting streak lasted until June 10, and stood as the record stood until Rusty Staub hit in 20 consecutively from June 30 to July 21, 1967.

 A new idea was presented to Harris County commissioners on May 31 by Weldon Appelt to build a stadium using arches to facilitate construction, leading to a proposing for a domed stadium.
 Meanwhile, the Colt .45s defeated the Chicago Cubs, 10–6, after erupting for five runs ninth inning.